imCodePartnerAB/imcms/docs/content-management/text.rst

         - Enable **Edit Mode**

         - Find on the left side of the page blue label with text **Text Editor** (as shown below) and click on it to open the editor.
-When label hovered - the link text is highlighted.
+When label hovered - the linked text is highlighted.

         .. image:: text/_static/01-TextEditorLabel.png